unparallel-innovation/UI_Waziup_Weather_Station/WAZIUP Gateway Modifications/README.md

 },
 (...)
 ```
-When the gateway receives weather data from the sensor nodes, it will run the scripts defined on this configuration file, and this ensures that the weather data is sent simultaneously both to the thingspeak channel and to the WAZIUP broker.
+When the WAZIUP Gateway receives weather data from the sensor nodes, it will execute the scripts defined on this configuration file, and this ensures that the weather data is sent simultaneously to both Thingspeak channel and WAZIUP Platform.